Furry fandom: Sexuality

-According to four different surveys, 14–25% of the fandom members report homosexuality, 37–52% bisexuality, 28–39% heterosexuality, and 3–8% other forms of alternative sexual relationships.
+According to four different surveys conducted from 2007 to 2011, 14–25% of the fandom members report homosexuality, 37–52% bisexuality, 28–39% heterosexuality, and 3–8% other forms of alternative sexual relationships.
 Approximately half of the respondents reported being in a relationship, of which 76% were in a relationship with another member of the furry fandom.
-Examples of sexual aspects within the furry fandom include erotic art and furry-themed cybersex.
-The term "yiff" is sometimes used to indicate sexual activity or sexual material within the fandom—this applies to sexual activity and interaction within the subculture whether in the form of cybersex or offline.
+The prevalence of queer people within the furry fandom since its inception has been described by American historian Jim Downs as an example of people "[inventing] new families and communities that could offer some haven from oppression", a practice that was developing at a rapid pace following the 1969 Stonewall riots.